 We recommend using Firefox with Granted as it has the best user experience when accessing multiple cloud consoles, even if it's not your daily driver browser.

 On Firefox Granted uses Multi-Account Containers to view multiple cloud accounts.
 Multiple cloud accounts can be opened in the same window and they are color-coded for easy reference.
 In order to use Granted with Firefox you'll need to download our Firefox addon.
 The extension requires minimal permissions and does not have access to web page content.
 You can read more about security considerations for the extension here.

 On Chromium-based browsers Granted uses Profiles.
 Each cloud account is opened in a separate window.

 As cloud practitioners we follow best practices and use multi-account environments.
 This frequently led to situations where we were cross-referencing resources or viewing logs across multiple accounts.
 When using the AWS console this becomes quite painful as only one account and region is accessible at a time per browser.

 Yes, one way to solve this is to simply stop using the console and develop your own abstractions and visualisation layer on top of AWS's APIs.
 However, we believe the native console can be a useful tool for viewing your cloud resources; namely because you don't need to build anything yourself in order to use it.

-We've been using Granted internally for all our cloud access at Common Fate for the past few months and we've found it's greatly increased our productivity when working in the cloud.
+We've been using Granted internally for all our cloud access at Common Fate and we've found it's greatly increased our productivity when working in the cloud.